October 07, 2021

 A perennial question from professors, mentors, and peers floods college campuses at the end of every academic year; “So, what are you doing this summer?”
 This can be a daunting question for many, but one that potentially touches on additional challenges for first-generation college students.

-The median family income among continuing-generation college students is $99,635, more than double that of first-generation college students ($37,565).
+The median family income among continuing-generation college students is $99,635, more than double that of first-gen college students ($37,565).
 Disparities like these can create inequities as first-generation college students begin to search for internships, and ultimately, full-time roles.

 Our research on recruiting first-generation college students identified three main barriers students face and potential employer solutions to build more equitable internships.